 Possible Risks or Side Effects of IPL Treatment

 Photofacial treatment side effects may include mild discomfort, similar to that of sunburn, on the affected areas for a few hours post-treatment.
 Hyperpigmentation may be an issue for patients, so it is advised to wear sunscreen and try to avoid long-term exposure to the sun.
-Your doctor will discuss with you the best ways to maximize your treatment and make it last for as long as possible.
+Your doctor will discuss the best ways to maximize your treatment and make it last as long as possible.

 How Much Does IPL Cost in New Jersey?